-My husband and I visited for all of these reasons, and, although we don’t always buy local SIM cards while traveling, found a working cell phone was crucial for arranging transportation on this trip.
+My husband and I visited for all of these reasons, and, although we don’t always buy local SIM cards while traveling, we found a working phone was crucial for arranging transportation on this trip.

 Once we realized that, getting our phones working was simple and service was good.
 4G/LTE coverage is available throughout the country, although speeds sometimes suffer as mobile towers get overloaded.